 As part of QOF, general practices will register the number of people with diabetes and therefore prevalence figures are available.
 These figures are published annually.
 When prevalence figures are applied to current populations an estimate of the number of people with diabetes can be calculated.

-Note: QOF diabetes prevalence for all nations has been calculated against an age-specific denominator (an estimate of the number of people aged (17+) registered on practice lists).
+Note: QOF diabetes prevalence for all nations has been calculated against an age-specific denominator (an estimate of the number of people aged (17+) registered on practice lists) from a prevalence statement inDiabetic Medicine.
 Therefore, comparing this prevalence with previous years or comparing across nations will not give a true estimate of change.